-A significant progress towards mathematical understanding of the dimer height fluctuations on a general non simply connected $\Sigma$ has been obtained in a recent series of works~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} of Berestycki, Laslier, and Ray.
-In these works, $\Sigma$ is supposed to be equipped with a sequence of general Temperleyan graphs $G^k$.
+The main goal of this paper is to give a mathematical proof of this convergence for a certain class of discrete approximations $G^\delta$ of a general Riemann surface specified below.
+The primal motivation for considering this setup comes from the works of Berestycki, Laslier, and Ray~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} that we mentioned in the beginning.
+Let us briefly discuss the details of this work.
 Recall that a graph is called Temperleyan if it obtained as a superposition of a graph $\Gamma$ and its dual $\Gamma^\dagger$.
-This definition makes sense on any surface and produces a bipartite graph (see Figure~\ref{fig:construction_of_Gamma}), which does not however possess a dimer cover unless the Euler characteristics $\chi(\Sigma)$ of the surface is zero.
-Indeed, the Euler formula implies that the mismatch between the number of black and the number of white vertices of the graph is given by $\chi(\Sigma)$.
-In particular, in order to make the graphs $G^k$ dimerable the authors of~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} remove $-\chi(\Sigma)$ white vertices from each of them.
-They further assume that these vertices approximate points $p_1,\dots, p_{-\chi(\Sigma)}\in \Sigma$ as $k\to +\infty$.
+The superposition construction makes sense on any surface and produces a bipartite graph (see Figure~\ref{fig:construction_of_Gamma}), which does not however possess a dimer cover unless the Euler characteristics $\chi(\Sigma)$ of the surface is zero: indeed, the Euler formula implies that the mismatch between the number of black and the number of white vertices of the superposition graph is given by $\chi(\Sigma)$.
+In order obtain a dimerable graph in the general case the authors of~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} remove $-\chi(\Sigma)$ white vertices from the superposition graph and study the dimer model on the punctured graph $G$.
+Generalizing on the classical Temperleyan bijection, Berestycki, Laslier, and Ray provide a weight-preserving correspondence between dimer covers of $G$ and Temperleyan cycle rooted spanning forests (t-CRSF) of the initial graph $\Gamma$.
+(The weights on $G$ are defined out of the weights on $\Gamma$ is a suitable way.)
+Assuming that a sequence of graphs $\Gamma_k$ satisfy certain metric regularity conditions, the random walks on $\Gamma_k$ converge to the Brownian motion in the Skorokhod topology, and that the white vertices removed from the superposition graphs $G^k$ converge to points $p_1,\dots, p_{-\chi(\Sigma)}\in \Sigma$, Berestycki, Laslier, and Ray prove that t-CRSFs have a scaling limit in the Schramm topology.
+Moreover, they prove that the limit depends \emph{only} on the conformal type of the marked surface $(\Sigma,p_1,\dots, p_{-\chi(\Sigma)})$.
+Further, expressing the dimer height function $h_k$ on $G^k$ via the winding of branches of the t-CRSF on $\Gamma_k$ the authors of~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII} prove that $h_k - \EE h_k$ converge to a certain \emph{universal} limit depending on $(\Sigma,p_1,\dots, p_{-\chi(\Sigma)})$ and nothing else.